-Tomato: know, sow, grow, feast: My new book published in October 2018, is also a gorgeous hard back book created for tomato lovers, gardeners and cooks and all those who love beautiful books!
-It was produced in collaboration with well-known and respected horticultural author Penny Woodward, Horticultural Editor of the ABC Organic Gardening Magazine and talented gardening expert, Karen Sutherland from Edible Eden Design.
+Tomato: know, sow, grow, feast: My new ‘best-selling’ book published in October 2018, is also a gorgeous hard back tome created for tomato lovers, gardeners and cooks and all those who love beautiful books!
+It was produced in collaboration with well-known and respected author Penny Woodward, Horticultural Editor of the ABC Organic Gardening Magazine and talented gardening expert and garden designer, Karen Sutherland from Edible Eden Design.

-The book is currently Number 2 in the SUNDAY AGE newspaper best-seller list (November, 2018), with a second print imminent.
+The book is currently Number 2 in the SUNDAY AGE newspaper best-seller list (November, 2018) and has gone to second print.

 The Real Food for Kids Cookbook: I was approached by local chef Eloise Emmett in 2015, to co-write and edit her first cookbook ‘The Real Food for Kids Cookbook’ - an as cute-as-a button, scrumptious bite-sized book brimming with delicious easy-to-cook recipes.
 It was my first book project too, and as it turned out, the perfect project from which to launch both of our dreams.
 The executive editor for the project was Gaye Wright from Temperate Zone Publications.

-In exchange for my contribution to her first book, Eloise contributed 10 delicious recipes and 29 beautiful images to my first book Garlic Feast:-)
+In exchange for my contribution to her first book, Eloise contributed 10 delicious recipes and 29 beautiful images to Garlic Feast:-)

 What inspires me …

 Food that has been sown, grown, nurtured, cooked and shared with love.
-Food that is seasonal and locally sourced and sustainably grown, where possible.
+Food that is organic, seasonal, locally sourced and sustainably grown, where possible.